 Being aware of these three ferocious enemies contributes strongly to our eventual victory.
 Knowledge of the social milieu, knowledge of the pernicious attacks of the devil, and knowledge of our own human weakness facilitates enormously our ability to fight for the triumph.

-1. PRAYER-POWER.
-Some virtues reside within the natural realm of the human person such as diligence, courtesy, punctuality, the art of communication.
+Some virtues reside within the natural realm of the human person such as diligence, courtesy, punctuality, and the art of communication.
 However, there are other virtues that are specifically supernatural virtues.
 By supernatural is meant that they transcend the capacity of our natural powers to attain.
-Among these supernatural virtues are humility, mercy, and forgiveness, and the virtue of chastity.
+Among these supernatural virtues are humility, mercy and forgiveness, and the virtue of chastity.
 Saint Augustine states that we are all beggars before the Divine Majesty.
-A beggar knows that he is in dire need of help; so are we before God to attain the virtue of chastity.
-May the words of Jesus motivate us to seek, to ask, to beg and to knock: “Ask and you will receive; seek and you will find; knock and the door will be opened.”
+A beggar knows he is in dire need of help; so are we in dire need as beggars before God to attain the virtue of chastity.
+May the words of Jesus motivate us to to ask, to seek, and to knock: “Ask and you will receive; seek and you will find; knock and the door will be opened.”
 (Mt.
 7:7) As a beggar, let us knock at God’s Heart and beg for the virtue of purity.

-2. DETERMINED DETERMINATION.
 The great woman Doctor of the Church, Saint Teresa of Avila, when commenting on prayer asserts that “we must have a determined determination to never give up prayer.”
-Just the same should be expressed with respect to attaining virtues, especially the virtue of purity.
+The same should be expressed with respect to attaining virtues, especially the virtue of purity.
 God’s all-powerful grace always comes first, but then our correspondence with grace must follow.
-We must muster up a strong will and determination motivated by the grace of God, to acquire this essential virtue in the dynamic of our spiritual life.
+We must muster up a strong will and determination, motivated by the grace of God, to acquire this essential virtue in the dynamic of our spiritual life.
 If we live a life in which we are slaves to our lower, sensual passions then it is literally impossible to soar high to the heights of holiness.
 It is like an eagle that has weights tied to his wings!
 He is made to fly, but the weights bind him to the earth!
-We all know persons who are willing to undertake superhuman efforts to attain money, success, sports triumphs and academic achievements.
-Should we not have a more determined effort to strive for holiness through acquiring the virtue of purity?
+We all know persons who are willing to undertake superhuman efforts to attain money, success, sports triumphs, and academic achievements.
+Should we not make a more determined effort to strive for holiness through acquiring the virtue of purity?